Though she admits it hasn’t been a “traditional journey,” Jennifer King is thankful for the valuable experiences she’s enjoyed on the road to history.

 King has also experienced her share of success as a coach.
 She broke in as an assistant for the women’s basketball team at Greensboro College, which won five conference titles and appeared in the NCAA Tournament five times during her tenure from 2006-16.
 She then landed the head coaching job at Johnson & Wales University in Charlotte, leading the program from ’16-18 and earning USCAA Division II National Coach of the Year honors in ’18 when the team won the national title.

 “There have been a ton of highlights for me,” King said.
 “I’ve always been a part of a team and have enjoyed building relationships with the coaches, players and staff along the way.
 I still talk to people from everywhere I have coached.”

 But King also credits the Women’s Careers in Football Forum for opening doors for not only her but all women seeking careers in the game.
 The program, spearheaded by Sam Rapoport of the NFL, aims to put qualified female candidates for roles such as coaches, officials, trainers and scouts in front of decision-makers from around the league.

-Between her stints with the Panthers, King earned a role as an assistant wide receivers and special teams coach for the Arizona Hotshots of the Alliance of American Football.
+Between her stints with the Panthers, King earned a role as assistant wide receivers and special teams coach for the Arizona Hotshots of the Alliance of American Football.
 She helped the Hotshots move into a tie for first place while ranking second in yards and points per game before AAF was disbanded.

-King’s advice to women interested in working in sports is to always be ready for the job you want and remember that networking is everything.
+In 2020, King helped the Washington Football Team win its first NFC East title since 2015.
+Her advice to women interested in working in sports is to always be ready for the job you want and remember that networking is everything.